Bank of America Logo

 Bank of America Logo 1930

-From 1930 to 1969, one of the largest banks in the United States used an emblem with black lettering in Gothic type.
-It featured the name Bank of America, which looked presentable thanks to the letters in the style of medieval Latin writing.
-After all, it was believed that a fraction, in contrast to an antiqua, personifies depth, seriousness, and solidity.
-It was created by ancient scribes who tore the pen from the paper, causing the words of the handwritten text to become intermittent.
-To reproduce the logo, you can use a similar modern analog of the font – Archive Black TitleFont Family from Archive Type.
+From 1930 to 1969, one of the largest banks in the United States used an emblem with black lettering in Gothic script.
+It depicted the name Bank of America, which looked presentable thanks to the letters, made in the style of medieval Latin.
+After all, it was believed that the fraction, as opposed to Antiqua, embodies depth, seriousness, and solidity.
+It was created by ancient scribes, who tore off the pen from the paper, as a result of which the words of the handwritten text became discontinuous.
+To reproduce the logo, you can use a close modern analog of the font – Archive Black TitleFont Family from Archive Type.

 1969 – 1980